A unique paragliding course adapted for mountaineering

 Whether you are a trail runner or paraglider pilot, we are super excited to be a part of this era in paragliding.

-Basic Paragliding License / Run-and-Fly Adapted
+Basic Paragliding License PLUS Run-and-Fly OPTION

 A Basic License is the minimum requirement by CAA to legally fly without supervision or instruction at all basic rated sites in South Africa and abroad (IPPI equivalent in Europe, or Club Pilot UK).
 This course is comprehensive and in-depth, we build a very solid foundation to take you further into the sport.